raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 Inspired by the "Equity Infused Teaching" lecture by Dr. Bruce Hoskins, I wrote three prompts from  the science in pop-culture activity in CHM 100, Dual Credit course.
 The students pulled a prompt from a beaker the were instructed to think of examples alone, with a partner, and in small groups (think, pair, share).

-- What songs reference real-life chemical elements or compounds?
-- What TV shows or movies accurately depict chemical reactions?
-- What TV shows or movies inaccurately depict chemical processes?

 Students were very engaged.
 Then we segued into drawing chemical equation prompts from a beaker to work on homework problems in class.
 At the end of class, one student (who said they didn't want to be there upon arrival) said that the pop culture active was the perfect activity to get him to be excited about chemistry and participation.

 ### 2. Grading Changes in Chemistry

-Related the Dr. Bruce Hoskins, I actually wrote more multiple-choice questions for my chem class.
-I converted open-ended essay questions from hand-written homework assignements into a series of multiple choice questions for in-class assessment.
-My goal was the provide students with immediate feedback "write/wrong" on the quiz then using the homework to provide additional feedback on their calculations and logic.
+Related to the Dr. Bruce Hoskins lecture, I created additional multiple-choice questions for my chemistry class.
+I changed some open-ended essay questions from handwritten homework assignments into a series of multiple-choice questions for in-class assessments.
+My goal was to offer students immediate feedback on their quiz performance, indicating whether their answers were correct or incorrect.
+I then used the homework assignments to provide more detailed feedback, focusing on their calculations and logical reasoning.

 <img src="/images/portfolio/CFTA-1.png" alt="review" width="90%" align="center"/>
 <img src="/images/portfolio/CFTA-2.png" alt="review" width="90%" align="center"/>